Plain English AI Guide

 Follow up without sounding pushy.

 Write a polite follow-up email asking for the missing information below.
 Keep it warm, brief and clear.
+Explain why the information is needed, list the missing items as bullets, and close with one simple next action.
 Missing information: [details].
 Context: [context].

 How to customise: Add the exact missing items and customer context.